 A succession of CAD/IT jobs followed as I worked my way through college; ultimately I earned a BA in music, with a focus on trumpet performance.

 In 1995 I graduated from college and decided to strike out on my own as an IT consultant.
-At the same time I became professionally involved with Summa Institute, a non-profit which I still serve.
+At the same time I became professionally involved with Summa Institute.
 Thus began my passion for non-profits and the work that they do in the community.
 As the IT director for Summa, I developed a broad skill set that includes web design and construction, desktop publishing, small group database administration, phone systems, bookkeeping, human resources administration, government compliance, budget creation and board reporting.

 In parallel with my work in IT I trained to become a challenge course facilitator and workshop leader in human development.
 I also did some graduate work in human and organizational development at the Fielding Graduate University.
 I now have over 15 years of experience as an adult education workshop leader and trainer, and 18 years of leading children of all ages in outdoor education and challenge course activities.